 The hike is about a quarter of a mile to get to the falls from the parking lot.
 There are lots of steps and rocky terrain but generally speaking it’s a fairly easy hike.

 Things to know to plan your own outdoorsy adventure:

-- Hamilton Pool Preserve is a popular attraction.
+- Hamilton Pool Preserve is a popular attraction, even during the non peak season.
 It’s in the middle of nowhere but don’t be bamboozled like we were.
 People know about this place and it fills up quickly!
 Once they have reached capacity no more cars are allowed into the gates and you will be sent along your merry way.
 Get there EARLY!
 They open at 9am.